ppeetteerrs/personal-website/content/series/physiological_system_modelling/3_respiratory_system/index.md

 <div class="wp-block-columns">
   <div class="wp-block-column">
     <p>
-      <strong>Step 1: </strong>Air enters the upper respiratory tract through the mouth and nose and into the pharynx.
+      **Step 1: **Air enters the upper respiratory tract through the mouth and nose and into the pharynx.
 From the pharynx, air flows through the larynx into the trachea.
     </p>
   </div>